-Outcome Action Timescale Responsibility Evidence / Success Criteria Review Date: Section 1- Access to the Curriculum Through reasonable adaptions ensure that written recording is as accessible as possible for all pupils both at home and in school.
-Roll out clicker 8 software throughout school so it is available on all devices.
-Also provide pupils with a free home user licence https://www.cricksoft.com/uk/clicker/8 Summer 2021 HT/ SENDCo / All staff All pupils will have access to this software at home aand at school.
-Staff will be confident in using it and teaching its functions.
-Spring 2022 Section 2 - Access to the Environment Ensure pastoral support takes place in an appropriate environment that is fully accessible.
-A new pastoral support/nurture room that is fully accessible will be completed.
-Autumn 2021 HT/ SENDCo / All staff Building work will be complete and the room will meet the latest accessibility criteria and will be in use.
-Spring 2022 Section 3 - Access to information Through reasonable adaptions ensure our new school website is accessible to its audience.
+Outcome Action Timescale Responsibility Evidence / Success Criteria Review Date: Section 1- Access to the Curriculum Through reasonable adaptions provide alternative ways for children who to record their work.
+Roll out staff training on alternative ways to record using Seesaw, laptops, InPrint, adults and ideas gathered from the PINS Project.
+Spring 2025 HT/ SENDCo / All staff Staff will be confident in using alternative ways and children's anxiety around recording work will be reduced.
+Summer 2025 Section 2 - Access to the Environment Ensure signage is accessible to all disabled pupils with sensory needs or neurodiversity.
+Classroom doors are labelled with class name and teacher name plus a photograph of the class teacher.
+Door labels for all communal spaces in school so children know what to expect in each space e.g. with photograph and label.
+Create a whole school set of symbols for visual timetables.
+Roll out staff training on support on sensory needs and complete a sensory audit developing expectations to put into practice.
+Staff to consider removing visuals from the walls where font size is very small, or visuals are very high within the Spring 2025 HT/ SENDCo / All staff Building work will be complete and the room will meet the latest accessibility criteria and will be in use.
+Summer 2025 classroom and therefore cannot be clearly seen by pupils.
+Consider which visual aids can be removed from the classroom wall and instead available for children in individual resource packs for learning to help refine the visuals on displays in the classroom and ensure that children instead have access to their own specific visual scaffolds or manipulatives that best support their individual needs.
+Section 3 - Access to information Through reasonable adaptions ensure our new school website is accessible to its audience.
 This will include current students, potential pupils and parents, as well as members of your local community.
-Seek feedback from school community including governors, pupils, parents, staff in school.
-Consider the needs of the audience.
-Within those groups consider the very different needs when it comes to accessing the Internet: Autumn 2021 HT/IT manager/ SENCo The following will be in place: Facility to increase font size Video or audio Translating tool Appropriate screen contrast for those that are coloured blind and those with visual stress and/or Dyslexic tendencies.
-June 2022 Primary age students who haven't developed their reading
+Seek feedback from school community including governors, pupils, parents, staff in school.Consider the needs of the audience.Within those groups consider the very different needs when it comes to accessing the Internet:• Primary age students who haven't developed their reading skills yet or can't read small text.• Those for whom English is a second language, including those with good spoken English but less well-developed English reading skills.
+Spring 2026 HT/IT manager/ SENCo The following will be in place: Facility to increase font size Video or audio Translating tool Appropriate screen contrast for those that are coloured blind and those with visual stress and/or Dyslexic tendencies.
+Summer 2027

-skills yet or can't read small ľ

-text.

-Those for whom English is a

-second language, including l

-those with good spoken English l

-but less well-developed English

-reading skills.

 Those with dyslexia tendencies

 that benefit from a screen with

 a pale, off white background.

-Those of all ages with visual
+• Those of all ages with visual

 impairments that mean they

 need to use a screen reader to

 access your site.

 People with short-sightedness

 who can't read small text on a

 website.

-Parents who may be unable to
+• Parents who may be unable to

-read.
+, read.

-Those with hearing
+• Those with hearing impairments

-impairments who can't hear the
+who can't hear the audio on any

-audio on any videos you post to
+videos you post to your site.

-your site.

 Those that are coloured blind

 who can't read text against a

 background without sufficient

-contest, or struggle with
+contest, or struggle with specific

-specific colours.
+colours.

-specific colouis.